korenko-git/resume/README.md

 - `npm run test`: Runs Jest tests to verify code functionality and prevent regressions.
 - `npm run test:watch`: Runs Jest tests in watch mode, automatically re-running tests when files change.
 - `npm run test:coverage`: Runs Jest tests and generates a coverage report to identify untested code.
-- `npm run pdf`: Generates an ATS-friendly PDF resume using the script in `scripts/generate-ats-resume.ts`.
-The output is saved to `public/cv-ats.pdf`.
+- `npm run pdf`: Generates an ATS-friendly PDF resume using the scripts in `scripts/generate-ats-md.ts` and `scripts/generate-ats-pdf.ts`.
+The output is saved to `public/asts/cv-ats.pdf`.
 - `npm run og`: Generates an OpenGraph image for social media sharing using the script in `scripts/generate-og-image.ts`.
 The output is saved to `public/og/resume-og.png`.

 ## 📁 Project Structure